« get me outta code hell

 +Install dependencies:

-+- [Node.js](https://nodejs.org/en/) - we recommend using [nvm](https://github.com/nvm-sh/nvm) to install Node and keep easy track of any versions you've got installed; development is generally tested on latest but 16.x LTS should also work
++- [Node.js](https://nodejs.org/en/) - we recommend using [nvm](https://github.com/nvm-sh/nvm) to install Node and keep easy track of any versions you've got installed; during development we generally test on 22.x LTS

 +- [ImageMagick](https://imagemagick.org/) - check your package manager if it's available (e.g. apt or homebrew) or follow [installation info right from the official website](https://imagemagick.org/script/download.php)

-+Make a new empty folder for storing all your HSMusic repositories, then clone 'em with git:
++Make a new empty folder for storing all your wiki repositories, then clone 'em with git:

 +```